czarodziej94/currency_calculator_api/README.md

 Interview Task

-its FastApi application with sqltie db for caching data.
+its FastApi application with sqlite database for caching data.

 to run program: